vectorgrp/sil-kit/docs/api/participantcontroller.rst

 duration that is being requested can be set using :cpp:func:`SetPeriod()<ib::mw::sync::IParticipantController::SetPeriod()>`.

-For event triggered synchronization the simulation time for the next pending event can be set using :cpp:func:`SetEarliestEventTime<ib::mw::sync::IParticipantController::SetEarliestEventTime()>`.

-When configured for the :ref:`FastRTPS middleware<sec:mwcfg-fastrtps>`, the participant's lifecycle also supports addiitonal :ref:`Coldswap<sec:sim-coldswap>` states, which can be enabled using the :cpp:func:`EnableColdswap<ib::mw::sync::IParticipantController::EnableColdswap()>` method.
+It is possible to disconnect and reconnect individual participants between consecutive simulation runs.
+This is referred to as a cold swap.
+If a participant is :cpp:func:`enabled<ib::mw::sync::IParticipantController::EnableColdswap()>` for cold swap, the participant can shutdown when executing a cold swap / restart routine.
 By default, this feature is disabled.
+The actual cold swapping is initiated by the :cpp:func:`SystemController<ib::mw::sync::ISystemController::PrepareColdswap()>`.

 API and Data Type Reference
 -------------------------------